Ylvauk/express-books-app/README.md

 Unless otherwise stated, assignments are due by 10 am ET on the next class day.

+### MVP
-Your application must run without errors in order to be considered complete.
-There must be routes for index, show, create, delete for the Books resource.
-The update route is bonus!
+- Your application must run without errors in order to be considered complete.
+- There must be routes for index, show, create, delete for the Books resource.

+ ### Stretch
+ - The update route is bonus!

 ## Requirements